flavours/documentation/docs/introduction/index.rst

 Containers can be deployed and run across different environments where environment variables provide specific environmental settings.

 The Flavours specification extends this by describing the application details in vendor-neutral YAML (human-readable data-serialization language).

-Applications include the Flavours YAML file, often with default or suggested configuration options, which are used by any service supporting Flavours to understand and provision an